 In 2012, Millennium Hall Student Housing at Towson University was acquired.
 In conjunction with the purchase of the Millennium Hall leasehold estate, \$15,545,000 of proceeds from the issuance of the Series 2012 bonds were used to redeem the Millennium Hall Series 1999A bonds originally issued to design, construct and furnish the project.
 An acquisition value of approximately \$13,676,000 was assigned to the Millennium Hall Student Housing assets, which is equal to the redemption price of the Series 1999A bonds adjusted for cash balances in trust and operating accounts as well as other rights and obligations associated with the operation of the facility that were acquired with the project.
-These capital events were reclassified as right to use buildings asset in accordance with GASB No. 94.
+These capital events were reclassified as right to use buildings asset in accordance with Government Accounting Standards Board (GASB) No. 94.

+The most significant capital asset events during the year ended June 30, 2024 were the replacement of a chiller for \$190,000 and the replacement of sprinkler heads for \$142,000.
+Several minor capital asset events during the year ended June 30, 2024 were the purchase of computer lab repairs resulting in a total addition to the building asset class of \$82,000, the purchase of furniture, fixtures and equipment of \$148,000, and the repair of mechanical systems for \$154,000.
 The most significant capital asset events during the year ended June 30, 2023 were the replacement of a chiller for \$164,000 and the replacement of a boiler for \$139,000.
 Several minor capital asset events during the year ended June 30, 2023 were the purchase of a water supply meter and flood repairs totaling a total addition to the building asset class of \$44,000, the purchase of furniture, fixtures and equipment of \$27,000, and the repair of mechanical systems for \$16,800.
-The most significant capital asset events during the year ended June 30, 2022 were the purchase of furniture, fixtures and equipment of a state of a mechanical systems for \$16,800.
-The most significant capital asset events during the year ended June 30, 2022 were the purchase of furniture, fixtures and equipment of \$5,300, and the replacement of an HVAC compressor for \$4,800.